LuisEnis/school-management-system/README.md

 The application uses both backend and frontend authorization.

+### Backend

+ASP.NET Core authorization policies are used to protect API endpoints, including:

+* `Management`
+* `DirectorOnly`
+* `TeacherOnly`
+* `StudentOnly`
+* `ClassView`

+Business rules are also enforced inside the service layer.

 For example:

-* Students and teachers cannot see management navigation items.
+* Secretaries can only create, update and delete students.
-* Secretaries can view teachers but cannot create, edit or delete them.
+* Secretaries cannot create, update or delete teachers.
-* Only directors can manage teacher creation, editing and deletion.
+* Only Directors can manage secretaries.
+* Only Directors can create, edit or delete teachers.
+* Only Directors can update their profile.
-* Teachers can access class details only for classes where they are assigned to teach.
+* Teachers can access class details only for classes they teach.

-* Backend authorization prevents users from bypassing frontend restrictions.
+### Frontend

+Angular route guards prevent unauthorized users from navigating directly to protected pages.

+The frontend uses guards for:

+* Authentication
+* Management pages
+* Director-only pages
+* Class details

+Role-based UI rendering is also used to hide actions that the current user cannot perform.

+Frontend authorization is not considered a security boundary by itself; the backend always performs the final authorization checks.

 ---